esimonetti/SugarDockerized/README.md

 Do not change the permissions of the various data subdirectories, as it might cause the system to not work correctly.

-**Sugar single instance application files - important notes** This setup is designed to have only one Sugar instance running at the time.
+#### Sugar single instance application files - important notes
+This setup is designed to run only a single Sugar instance.
 It also requires the application files to be exactly on the right place for the following three reasons:
 1. File system permissions settings
 2. PHP OPcache settings (eg: blacklisting of files that should not be cached)
 3. Cronjob background process running

-For the above reasons the single instance Sugar's files have to be located inside `./data/app/sugar/` without further subdirectories, for everything to be working as expected.
+For the above reasons the single instance Sugar's files have to be located inside `./data/app/sugar/` (without subdirectories), for the stack setup to be working as expected.
-If you do need multiple instances (eg: a version 7.9 and a version 7.10), as long as they are running one at the time, you could have a git clone for each setup and start/stop the relevant stack as needed.
+If you do need multiple instances (eg: a Sugar version 7.9 and a version 7.10), as long as they are not running at the same time, you could have a git clone for each setup and start/stop the relevant stack as needed.

 ## Tips
 ### Detect web server PHP error logs